- The RBA has continued its tightening cycle in 2026, lifting the cash rate to 4.35% in its third consecutive hike.

 Looking ahead through 2026

-The RBA’s made it clear: they’ll move again if they have to.
-For you, staying flexible is the best defense.
-By the end of the year, the businesses that stayed ahead of the curve and tweaked their plans early will be the ones standing tall.
+2026 has come with a challenging set of conditions, and right now, staying flexible is the best defense for business owners.
+By the end of the year, businesses that adapt early and stay ahead of the curve will be in the strongest position.
 Bottom line: don't wait for the next hike to start the conversation.